mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<img src="office-wires-2.webp" max-width="300px" alt="Photo of lots of wires in my office">}}
 {{</gallery>}}

-I knew a lot of tech enthusiasts were buying server racks for their home, but I never thought of myself as a server rack guy.
-I had some components, but there was just a VM server here, a data server there.
-A few switches scattered around.
+I saw a lot of tech enthusiasts buy server racks for their home, but I never thought of myself as a server rack guy.
+I just had a VM server here, a data server there.
+Maybe a few switches scattered around.
+Having a server rack felt like an admission that I wasn't just a casual home server guy, but an intense homelab maniac.

-But then I realized that if I bought a rack, it would consolidate a lot of the equipment I had around my office into one space.
-My wife was also happy about the idea of almost all the wires living in one self-contained unit.
+But then I gave in and bought a rack, and I'm now embracing being a homelab weirdo.
+It's so much better having all of my computers in one place where the wiring can be semi-organized.

 TODO: Photo of finished rack

 ## I don't want your life story &mdash; just show me the rack

 If you want to skip the explanations and jump to my rack, click below.

+TODO: Table of contents

 ## Why build a server rack at home?